humzahasan/JavascriptCrossover/README.md

 ---
 ### Rule of the Game

-This is a level-based game with two levels.
-You can qualify for level 2, only if you answer all the questions right in the first level.
+This is a CLI-based quiz with two levels.
+You can qualify for level 2, after answering all the question in level 1.

 ---
 ### Packages Used
 * figlet